linode/docs/docs/guides/applications/configuration-management/basics/comparison-between-terraform-ansible/index.md

 ## An Introduction to Terraform

 Terraform is an open source IaC tool that is very straightforward to use.
-Its main purpose is to build and scale network services and to manage the state of the network.
+Its main purpose is to build and scale Cloud services and to manage the state of the network.
 Terraform does not specialize in software configuration, and does not install and manage software on existing devices.
-Instead, it is geared towards creating, modifying, and destroying servers.
+Instead, it is geared towards creating, modifying, and destroying servers and other Cloud resources.
 This means it is most commonly found in data centers and in *software-defined networking* (SDN) environments.
 It works effectively with both lower-level elements, including storage and networking devices, and higher-level *Software as a Service* (SaSS) entries.
 In terms of state management, it maps the actual resources back to the configuration, stores metadata, and improves network performance.

 ### The Main Uses for Terraform